 Company revenue is exclusively denominated in US dollars, but because the Company operates in Southeast Asia, costs are in several different currencies.
-The Company is most affected by changes in the exchange rates between the Canadian dollar, US dollar, Australian dollar, Malaysian ringgit, and the Vietnamese dong.
+The Company is most affected by changes in the exchange rates among the Canadian dollar, US dollar, Australian dollar, Malaysian ringgit, the Vietnamese dong and the Philippines peso.
 As the Company's cash is mostly held in US dollars, future changes in the relationship between the US dollar and other currencies can have a direct impact on funds available for future spending.